Rohit-roku/Pipe-Network-CLI-Node-guide/cli_node_guide.md

 ```bash
 nano ~/node_info.json
 ```
-## After Applying the above code you'll get your Node I'd and Token I'd copy and save it in you NotePad.
+## After Applying the above code you'll get your Node I'd and Token I'd copy and save it in your NotePad.
-## After Save USe Ctrl + X
+## Now Use Ctrl + X

 ## 📊 Monitor Your Node Status & Points
 ```bash